BIGJRA/BIGJRA.github.io/rejuv.md

 **Flabebe** and **Emolga** in this area!

-Interact with the stone den to the right of the bridge for a scene and to get 5 *Rift Fragments.* These will allow us to catch Shadow Pokémon from within the dens, when we weaken them to 25% HP.
+Interact with the stone den to the right of the bridge for a scene and to get 5 *Rift Fragments.* These will allow us to catch Shadow Pokemon from within the dens, when we weaken them to 25% HP.
 They have shields like the rifts we’ve fought so far!
 Not fighting or defeating it gives 250/500 for common/rare dens respectively, while catching gives 500/1000